 Where should I go to get treatment for my pain?

-A great starting place is primary care, especially if you trust your primary care doctor and you’re happy with them.
-A primary care doctor can assess the situation and make referrals as needed.
+A great starting place for talking about pain is with your primary care doctor, especially if you trust them and are satisfied with their care.
+A primary care doctor can assess the situation and make referrals to specialists as needed.

-In addition to primary care, there is a broad range of specialists who treat pain, including interventional pain, physiatry, neurology, surgery, palliative care, geriatrics, and integrative medicine practitioners.
+There is a broad range of specialists who treat pain, including interventional pain, physiatry, neurology, surgery, palliative care, geriatrics, integrative medicine practitioners, and others.
 Even behavioral health specialists like psychiatrists and therapists can play a role.

-Assessment needs to take a whole person approach, considering how well a person is able to move through the world while living with their pain.
-This includes activities of daily living, such as dressing, showering, using the bathroom, as well as more complex tasks that contribute to independence such as managing money, cooking, and shopping.
-I find that understanding a patient’s daily challenges is much more helpful than identifying pain on a scale of 1-10.
+Pain assessment needs to take a whole person approach, considering how well a person is able to move through the world while living with their pain.
+This includes activities of daily living, such as dressing, showering, using the bathroom, as well as more complex tasks that contribute to independence such as keeping house, shopping, and preparing meals.
+Understanding a patient’s daily challenges is much more helpful than identifying pain on a severity scale of 1-10.
 It is also important to understand how pain is interacting with our mood and our thinking (cognition), as pain is not simply a physical experience of the body but rather a condition that affects the total person: mind, mood, and body.

 How should I talk to my doctor about my pain?